Flumsy/AGCrypto/README.md

 # AGCrypto
 Project made for the OHI/O High School I/O 2022 Hackathon
-Authors: Brandon McGuckin and Jamie van Noten
+Authors: Brandon McGuckin and Chakkarin van Noten

 A crypto aggregator of yields, tokens, and news stories.